-Our research goal is to understand cellular processes at high spatial and temporal resolution by using novel single-molecule manipulation and imaging methods such as Holographic Optical Tweezers, smFRET, and super-resolution PALM/STORM microscopy.
-We aim for interdisciplinary research that integrates state-of-the-art instrumentation, biological problems of great importance, and quantitative data analysis and modeling in light of statistical physics.
+Our research goal is to understand cellular processes at high spatial and temporal resolution using novel single-molecule manipulation and imaging methods, including Holographic Optical Tweezers, smFRET, and super-resolution PALM/STORM microscopy.
+We aim for interdisciplinary research that integrates state-of-the-art instrumentation, critical biological problems, and quantitative data analysis and modeling guided by statistical physics.

 Advanced Optical Microscopy and Trapping

 We are endeavoring to innovate optical microscopy.
-We recently developed one-of-a-kind optical microscope (through optimal integration of wide-field and focused-light microscopies) that is capable of simultaneous epi-fluorescence, total internal reflection fluorescence microscopy, selective plane illumination, and holographic optical tweezers with six lasers.
-Using this highly versatile microscope, we are carrying out a variety of advanced microscopy assays (e.g. live cell imaging, multi-color single-molecule fluorescence, smFRET, PALM/STORM, FRAP, forcespectroscopy) on biological systems.
-We continue to further develop the instrument to achieve multi-modal single-molecule assays inside living cells.
+We recently developed a one-of-a-kind optical microscope (integrating wide-field and focused-light microscopies) capable of simultaneous epi-fluorescence, total internal reflection fluorescence microscopy, selective plane illumination, and holographic optical tweezers using six lasers.
+Using this highly versatile microscope, we are performing a variety of advanced microscopy assays (e.g., live-cell imaging, multi-color single-molecule fluorescence, smFRET, PALM/STORM, FRAP, force spectroscopy) on biological systems.
+We continue to develop the instrument to enable multimodal single-molecule assays inside living cells.

 Single-molecule Localization Microscopy (SMLM)

-The resolution of all the conventional optical microscopies is fundamentally limited to about half the wavelenght of light because of diffraction.
-Single-molecule localization microscopy, also known as PALM and STORM, circumvents this limit by means of stochastic temporal separation of blinking fluorescent molecules one at a time followed by single-molecule localization with Point Spread Function (PSF) fitting.
-Our lab ratains expertise in this novel microscopy from the past works on bacteria and eukaryotic cell imaging, such as E. coli FliM, B. subtilis SpoIIIE, mitochondrial double membranes, and mitochondrial fission protein Drp1.
+The resolution of all conventional optical microscopies is fundamentally limited to about half the wavelength of light due to diffraction.
+Single-molecule localization microscopy, also known as PALM and STORM, circumvents this limit by temporally separating stochastically blinking fluorescent molecules one at a time, followed by single-molecule localization using Point Spread Function (PSF) fitting.
+Our lab retains expertise in this novel microscopy from prior work on bacterial and eukaryotic cell imaging, including E. coli FliM, B. subtilis SpoIIIE, mitochondrial double membranes, and the mitochondrial fission protein Drp1.
 We are currently applying SMLM to many other systems in collaboration with Rutgers biologists to reveal previously unresolved intracellular structures at super-resolution.

 Mitochondrial DNA Packaging and Transcription